EXERCISE AND ASTHMA

 Information About Exercise And Asthma

-If you are one of the many people who suffer from asthma, you might believe that you can't exercise properly or safely.
-However, contrary to what many think of this subject, there are ways that you can get in shape and exercise, even if you suffer from asthma.
+If you are one of the many who suffer from asthma, you might be under the impression that you no longer can exercise properly or safely.
+However, contrary to what many think of this subject, there really are ways that you can get in shape and exercise, even if you suffer from asthma.

 So, What Is Asthma, Anyway?

-Asthma is a chronic lung disease that usually has such symptoms as coughing, wheezing, shortness of breath, and chest tightness.
-Asthma is not something which is generally "caught" or contracted, but tends to occur with people who are already genetically or environmentally presdisposed to the condition.
+As you may know, asthma is a chronic lung disease which usually has common symptoms such as coughing, wheezing, shortness of breath, and chest tightness.
+Asthma is not a "disease" which is generally "caught" or contracted, but tends to appear in people who are already genetically, or environmentally, presdisposed to the condition.

 Asthma "Triggers"

-Triggers are things which can bring on an asthma attack.
-Some of the triggers that may start or make an attack worse include exposure to allergens, viral respiratory infections, airway irritants, exercise, and exposure to things such as dust mites or cockroaches.
+As with many other health conditions, we can talk about "triggers", or those things which can bring on, or "trigger", an asthma attack.
+Some of the triggers that may start, or make an asthma attack worse, include exposure to allergens, viral respiratory infections, airway irritants, exercise, and exposure to things such as dust mites or cockroaches.

 You can help prevent asthma attacks by doing the following: